dfczyjd/MeasureChange/README.md

-# Measuring change in ICS
+# Measuring change in BAS
+Repository for scripts used during the execution of Master thesis "Investigation of Building Automation Cyber-Physical Systems to create a process for measuring the impact of change on IDS".
+See corresponding thesis for more information.

 ## Repository contents
 * mapping: mappings of object properties to change types